wq/wq.app/packages/outbox/README.md

 ##### Redux Actions

-Internally, `outbox.save()` dispatches a Redux action with appropriate [Redux Offline] `effect`, `commit`, and `rollback` metadata.
-The actions vary depending on the options supplied to `outbox.save()`.
-The actions marked with * are recognized by the [@wq/model] reducer.
+Internally, `outbox.save()` dispatches a Redux action with appropriate [Redux Offline] `commit`, and `rollback` metadata.
+The `commit` action is dispatched after a successful sync, while the `rollback` action is dispatched after the record is rejected or fails more than `maxRetries` times.
 If `config.debug` is true, all Redux actions will be logged to the console which can help with debugging.

+The generated action types vary depending on the `modelConf` and `applyState` options supplied to `outbox.save()`.
+In particular, action types marked with * below are recognized by the [@wq/model] reducer.

+###### applyState = ON_SUCCESS

+When `applyState` is set to `"ON_SUCCESS"`, form submissions will not be reflected in the local model state until *after* the form is successfully synced to the server.
+This is the default configuration (and was the only option in wq.app 1.1 and earlier).

 Form Type | Submit Action | Commit Action | Rollback Action
 ----------|---------------|---------------|------------------